 The Two Faces of January (2014) by Hossein Amini

 It’s funny how such an incredible movie got such little attention.
 Released not longer than a year and a half ago, The Two Faces of January has Kirsten Dunst, Viggo Mortensen and Oscar Isaac in a love triangle thriller in the middle of Greece and Istanbul.
-With a breathtaking cinematography, the movie tells the story of a couple full of secrets who travels to Greece and find themselves hanging out with an american guide who plays tricks on people.
-When a body is found in a room of the couple, the american guide helps them out and they find themselves stuck with each other, running away through Europe.
+With a breathtaking cinematography, the movie tells the story of a couple full of secrets who travels to Greece and find themselves hanging out with an American guide who plays tricks on people.
+When a body is found in a room of the couple, the American guide helps them out and they find themselves stuck with each other, running away through Europe.
 With several elements such as The Talented Mr. Ripley and Strangers On a Train, The Two Faces of January is probably one of the best thrillers of 2014, full of surprises and twists, turning the Highsmith novel into a worthy piece of art.

 Carol (2015) by Todd Haynes

 Probably the most known Patricia Highsmith’s adaptation, Carol was probably one of the most talked about movies of 2015.
 Cannes acclaimed and Oscar nominee, Carol is based on the most controversial Highsmith novel called “The Price of Salt”.
-The film tells the story of a woman who falls in love for an older woman in the 50’s.
+The film tells the story of a woman who falls in love with an older woman in the 50’s.
 The movie talks about a lot of prejudice in a very intolerant time and most importantly, talks about the people that we fall in love with, no matter their gender or sexuality.
 Todd Haynes transmits this sensibility in an incredible directing, where the most powerful characteristics of the movie are in details that are probably not in the script, such as body movements, performance and the beauty of the actresses itself, making Carol one of the most beautiful Patricia Highsmith’s adaptations.